Skip to main content

 Audiovisual

-Shape decision-making and behavior
+Shape decision-making and improve response control

 Error rate, correction speed